NgoDucAnh28/Google-Merchandise-Store/README.md

   , product.productQuantity AS productQuantity
   , COALESCE(product.productRevenue / 1000000, 0) AS productRevenue
   , hits.eCommerceAction.action_type AS action_type
-  -- Thong tin ve kenh Marketing va cong nghe
-  , trafficSource.campaign AS campaign
+  -- Information About Marketing And Technology Channels , trafficSource.campaign AS campaign
   , trafficSource.medium AS medium
   , trafficSource.source AS source